digital-blueprint/relay-dispatch-bundle/docs/authz.md

 * `ROLE_GROUP_WRITER`: Allows the user to create, change and submit requests for the specified group.
 This role implies `ROLE_GROUP_READER_CONTENT`.

+* `ROLE_GROUP_WRITER_ADDRESS`: This is an extension of the `ROLE_GROUP_WRITER` which also allows reading and adjusting the recipient address in case it was provided by the system.
+This role is only needed in case the data quality of the addresses is not guaranteed to be good and a manual review/adjustments may be needed.
+This role implies `ROLE_GROUP_WRITER`.

 ## Attributes

 * `GROUPS`: This attribute needs to contain an array of group IDs that are available for all users.